-Institutional Learning Outcomes
+Institutional Learning Outcomes and Program Learning Outcomes

-Institutional Learning Outcomes (ILOs) are integrated into the Law School's J.D., M.L.S., and LL.M. programs and curriculum through a combination of substantive courses and clinical, externship, and independent study experiences.
+Institutional Learning Outcomes (ILOs) are integrated into the Law School's J.D. program and curriculum through a combination of substantive courses and clinical, externship, and independent study experiences.
+While separate, program outcomes for the M.L.S and L.L.M programs complement the ILOs.
 For each program, learning outcomes are defined generally and specifically in each course.
 Assessment of the learning outcomes associated with each program is outlined in the Learning Outcomes Assessment Map.
 See appendices